WeirdConstructor/HexoSynth/README.md

 ## DAW Compatibility

-As of 2022-07-04 HexoSynth has been tested with:
+As of 2022-08-15 HexoSynth has been tested with:

     - Ubuntu Linux 20.04 and Bitwig: Works
+    - Ubuntu Linux 20.04 and Renoise: Works
+    - Ubuntu Linux 20.04 and Reaper: Works, except Keyboard support
+    - Ubuntu Linux 20.04 and Ardour: Works

 ## Known Bugs